inem/make-handbook/modern-make-handbook-en.md

 Let’s move on.

-Often, things that supposed to be simple, like `rails server`,  owergrow with addtional debilitating details: `bundle exec bin/rails server -p 3001 RAILS_ENV=development`.
+Often, things that supposed to be simple, like `rails server`,  overgrow with addtional debilitating details: `bundle exec bin/rails server -p 3001 RAILS_ENV=development`.

 Luckily we already know what to do::